Waukesha parade suspect to stand trial for murder

 Prosecutors have presented "ample" evidence to show Darrell Brooks Jr. probably committed felonies, Waukesha County Court Commissioner Kevin Costello said at the end of a preliminary hearing.
 That’s the point in the criminal justice process where court officials decide whether there’s enough proof to bind defendants over for trial.

-, including six counts of homicide and multiple counts of reckless endangerment.
+Brooks faces 77 charges in all, including six counts of homicide and multiple counts of reckless endangerment.
 He would face mandatory life in prison if convicted on even one of the homicide charges.

 District Attorney Susan Opper called just one witness, police detective Thomas Casey.
 He testified that he and other officers yelled at Brooks to stop as he drove the SUV through the parade in downtown Waukesha on Nov.
 21.

 He described how the vehicle zig-zagged across the street for blocks, smashing into marchers from behind and running them over.
 He said Brooks injured 61 people, including the six people he killed.

 Brooks’ attorney, public defender Anna Kees, argued that Brooks was high during the incident, noting that officers who arrested him noticed he smelled of marijuana and his eyes were red and glassy.